bennywwg/csgeom/README.md

 ---

-### There are a number of problems this library aims to solve, divided into categories;
+### There are a number of problems this library aims to solve:
-### Problems are sorted roughly by their difficulty.

 ### In 2D: